Gillian Franklin, Chair

 Currently Justin is the Director of Shopping Centre management for Vicinity Centres.
 Vicinity is a market-leading retail property group owning and managing circa $20 billion in retail assets.
 Justin is responsible for the strategic management Vicinity’s shopping centre management function in Australia including the country’s leading outlet brand (DFO).

-Stuart Kells, Deputy Chair
+Judy Williams, Deputy Chair

 Ruth Jones is Director, Global Markets, for AVPN, a funders’ network based in Singapore.
 Prior to this, she was CEO of the Social Venture Partners Network and held senior roles at Community Foundations of Canada and Philanthropy Australia.
 She was Chief Executive of the Australian Film Institute before moving to the field of philanthropy.

-Tim’s previous Director Appointments include Board Director and Chair Person of Music Victoria, the peak NFP body for contemporary music in Victoria.
+Tim’s previous Director Appointments include Board Director and Chair of Music Victoria, the peak NFP body for contemporary music in Victoria.
 During his tenure as Music Victoria Chair, Tim oversaw the integration of the Victorian Music Development Office as well as the successful relocation of the Music Victoria office to the Collingwood Arts Precinct.